klaytn/servicechain-deploy/README.md

 ### Wrapping up

-Threr are more usecases, other than deploying 1 CN + 1 EN + 4 SCNs.
+There are more usecases, other than deploying 1 CN + 1 EN + 4 SCNs.
 The other usecases are covered by preset scripts, so you don't have go through all the steps shown above.
 All you have to do is run provided scripts, with minial interaction.